leon3s/solving-localhost-dev/readme.md

 ## Conclusion

 With Nanocl, localhost development doesn't have to be a headache anymore.
 By providing a seamless solution to common challenges, Nanocl empowers developers to focus on what they do best—building innovative software.
-Say goodbye to CORS woes and port conflicts, and hello to a smoother, more efficient development workflow.
+Say goodbye to CORS woes, port conflicts and cookies problems, and hello to a smoother, more efficient development workflow.
 Give Nanocl a try today and unlock a world of possibilities for your projects.
 Happy coding!

 [nanocl-doc]: https://next-hat.com/nanocl
 [nanocl-doc-install]: https://docs.next-hat.com/manuals/nanocl/install/overview